The NHS in Sussex is making good progress with the roll out of the COVID-19 vaccination programme.

 If you don’t already have your date for your second dose, please be patient.
 Unless you have already booked both doses through the national booking service, you must have your second dose at the same place that you received your first.
 They will contact you to arrange your appointment, but this may not happen until around ten weeks after your first appointment.

-If you have a question about the Sussex COVID-19 vaccination programme please take a look at our frequently asked questions page, or on the pages linked below.
-If you can’t find the answer, please contact us – our details are at the bottom of this page.
+If you have a question about the Sussex COVID-19 vaccination programme please take a look at our frequently asked questions page.
+If you can’t find the answer, please contact us – our details are below.

 Note that we cannot book a vaccination appointment for you – please wait to be contacted.